rsmaller/carg/README.md

 Please note that all installation scripts require respective administrator privileges.

 On Linux machines, it may be desirable to install this library as a package.
-CPack will generate a debian package for you.
+CPack will generate a Debian package for you.
 After building the library with CMake, for example:

 ```